peterver/aurelia-i18n-value-converters/ARTICLE.md

 ###2.
 Using value converters in your locales, an example

 Let's consider a value converter called `formatDate`, all this value converter does is receive a date and a format, and return a string representation of that date in the provided format.
+To make that easier, we're using the date manipulation library [Moment.js](https://momentjs.com/)

 ```javascript
 import moment from 'moment';